tmdict/tmdict/data/content/fgo-material-v/arthur-pendragon-prototype/noble-phantasm.en.md

 </table>

 The Strongest Illusion.
 One drop of the planet’s light.
 Crossing over all periods of time, it is the unfulfilled dream itself of many humans.
 After having lost the Sword of Selection, it is reported that this Holy Sword was brought to Arthur by the Lady of the Lake.
 Even in spite of being equipped with a condition where its true power is being restricted due to its sheath, which is endowed with the “Thirteen Restraints” that were designated with the names of the Knights of the Round Table, it still has a power befitting an Anti-Fortress classification.
+In “Fate/Grand Order”, True Name release of this form is not performed.

 ### Excalibur: Sword of Promised Victory